 Moving forward into the exascale era, NERSC users place will place increased demands on NERSC computational facilities.
 Users will be facing increased complexity in the memory subsystem and node architecture.
 System designs and programming models will have to evolve to face these new challenges.
 NERSC staff are active in current initiatives addressing these problems through co-design efforts between DOE centers and various industry partners.
 Below are some of the programs in which we are currently involved.

 The objective of the DesignForward program was to initiate partnerships between DOE centers and vendors to accelerate the research and development of critical technologies needed for exa-scale computing.
 The principal research areas of interest in the DesignForward program were in the general areas of system integration and interconnect technology.
-Broadly, the program was looking for proposals in the following areas: System Integration New node technologies, new programming models,… Read More »
+Broadly, the program was looking for proposals in the following areas: System Integration,including new node technologies, new programming models,… Read More »

 The FastForward program complements the DesignForward program and focused on co-design efforts between DOE centers and vendors with the goal of improving processor, memory, storage and I/O technologies.
 Furthermore, these improvements should be aimed at maximizing energy efficiency and concurrency while increasing performance, productivity, and reliability.
 Further information and vendor documents can be found here and here.
 A follow on program to the original FastForward program,… Read More »